postmanlabs/postman-mcp-server/README.md

 ### Claude integration

 To integrate the MCP server with Claude, check the latest [Postman MCP Server release](https://github.com/postmanlabs/postman-mcp-server/releases) and get the `.mcpb` file.

+* `postman-api-mcp-minimal.mcpb` - Contains the 37 essential tools for common Postman operations.
+* `postman-api-mcp-full.mcpb` - Contains all available Postman tools.

 For more information, see Anthropic's [Claude Desktop Extensions](https://www.anthropic.com/engineering/desktop-extensions) documentation.

 ---